Criticism of capitalism: Liberalism

 During the Age of Enlightenment, some proponents of liberalism were critics of wage slavery.
-On the other hand, some modern-day liberals are critical only of laissez-faire capitalism and support a social market economy while others are critical of the mixed economy welfare state and advocate either its abolition in favor of laissez-faire capitalism or a reduction of its role in favor of free-market capitalism.
+However, classical liberalism itself was very much an ideology of capitalism, supporting the free market and laissez-faire.

 Marxism

-Marx considered capitalism to be a historically specific mode of production (the way in which the productive property is owned and controlled, combined with the corresponding social relations between individuals based on their connection with the process of production).
+Karl Marx considered capitalism to be a historically specific mode of production (the way in which the productive property is owned and controlled, combined with the corresponding social relations between individuals based on their connection with the process of production).

-The "capitalistic era" according to Karl Marx dates from 16th-century merchants and small urban workshops.
+The "capitalistic era" according to Marx dates from 16th-century merchants and small urban workshops.
 Marx knew that wage labour existed on a modest scale for centuries before capitalist industry.
 For Marx, the capitalist stage of development or "bourgeois society" represented the most advanced form of social organization to date, but he also thought that the working classes would come to power in a worldwide socialist or communist transformation of human society as the end of the series of first aristocratic, then capitalist and finally working class rule was reached.

 Following Adam Smith, Marx distinguished the use value of commodities from their exchange value in the market.
 According to Marx, capital is created with the purchase of commodities for the purpose of creating new commodities with an exchange value higher than the sum of the original purchases.
 For Marx, the use of labor power had itself become a commodity under capitalism and the exchange value of labor power, as reflected in the wage, is less than the value it produces for the capitalist.

 This difference in values, he argues, constitutes surplus value, which the capitalists extract and accumulate.
 In his book Capital, Marx argues that the capitalist mode of production is distinguished by how the owners of capital extract this surplus from workers—all prior class societies had extracted surplus labor, but capitalism was new in doing so via the sale-value of produced commodities.
 He argues that a core requirement of a capitalist society is that a large portion of the population must not possess sources of self-sustenance that would allow them to be independent and are instead forced to sell their labor for a wage.